gitvasu10/gitvasu10/README.md

 - 👋 Hi, I’m @gitvasu10
-- 👀 I’m interested in learning about various technologies and about what's under the hood!
+- 👀 I’m interested in learning about various technologies and about what's under the hood.
+A pinch of epistemophilia!
-- 🌱 I’m currently pursuing PG-DAC from CDAC ACTS Pune
+- 🌱 I’m currently pursuing PG-DAC from CDAC ACTS Pune.
+-

 <!---
 gitvasu10/gitvasu10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.